 The lowest grid position a podium finish has come from at Silverstone is 28th.
 This happened at the 1954 British Grand Prix, when Onofre Marimón finished third having started 28th in a 30-car field.

 There have been ten F1 races at Silverstone where all the top three qualifiers have gone on to finish on the podium, but there has never been a race at the track where the top three finished in the order in which they started.

-Since 1992, 2015 is the only time that the top two drivers on the grid have finished in the same order as they started.
+Since 1992, 2015 and 2023 are the only time that the top two drivers on the grid have finished in the same order as they started.

 36 different drivers have taken pole position at Silverstone.